blockwell-ai/docs/docs/tools/bw/commands.md

 > shortcut `-f <file>`

 Reads the account private key from the given file.
-The last line of the file should be the private key.
 This private key is then used as the account to send transactions with.

 **Note!** This is highly insecure, so it should only be used for testing and low-value situations.